lopopylopy/mrbreakfasts_free_prompts/README.md

 ---

-Inspired by the look of [Kenney Art](https://kenney.nl/assets/input-prompts-pixel-16) and the freedom of [Xelu's](https://thoseawesomeguys.com/prompts/) free prompts.
+Inspired by the look of [Kenney](https://kenney.nl/assets/input-prompts-pixel-16) and the freedom of [Xelu's](https://thoseawesomeguys.com/prompts/) free prompts.

 Remix the source here, or download and support the pack on [Itch.io](https://mrbreakfastsdelight.itch.io/mr-breakfasts-free-prompts")